Orienteering Anytime at Permanent Courses

 - Pindar Car Park, Windmill Lane, Cheshunt, Hertfordshire EN8 9AJ

-Maps, post descriptions and a score card cost £1.75, which you can obtain at any of the following locations:
+Maps, post descriptions and a score card cost £2.50, which you can obtain from the Lee Valley website – just click here.

 Paper copies available from Fairlop Waters Country Park from the Bar at Fairlop Waters or from the Outdoor Activity Centre